What is exempt property in a Chapter 7 Bankruptcy?

 Non-exempt property that has little or limited value is often ignored by the trustee.
 For example, many of us have an old lawnmower or various tools in the garage.
 We may also have old bicycles, televisions and computers.
 Trustees rarely take any interest in this property because the cost the trustee would incur to conduct a sale of these items usually exceeds the property’s value.
 This property is deemed to have no liquidation value.

 Nonetheless, you must disclose all of your property so that we can file a thorough and honest petition that will not be subject to dismissal.

 What about my checking and savings accounts?

 As explained above, on the day that you file your case, a bankruptcy estate is created.
 The estate contains all of the property you have in your possession at that moment.
 Because cash and money you have is not exempt property, the money in your accounts is subject to the trustee’s control and he or she can take it.
 Exempt accounts that cannot be taken include your ERISA qualified retirement accounts and accounts where you are merely a signer and not an owner.
 Nonexempt accounts that can be taken include, savings, checking, Paypal, Certificates of Deposit, Money Market, stocks, bonds, etc.

 We will work closely with you to time the filing when your accounts have less than a total of about $100 in them.
 There is no exact number that trustee’s ignore, but we have learned it is safest to have no more than this amount on hand in your accounts when you file.
 If you do have significant money in your accounts, the trustee will see it when you bring the required bank account statements to the 341 Hearing.
 At that moment, the trustee may ask for the money and give you but a few weeks to produce it.
-We will work to help you convert this kind of asset into categories that or protected so the trustee cannot take the property.
+Our Chapter 7 lawyers will work to help you convert this kind of asset into categories that or protected so the trustee cannot take the property.

 What about Tax Refunds?